timescale/docs/CONTRIBUTING.md

     beside `Create pull request`.
 This lets your reviewers know that you're working on the topic.
 They can understand your progress and expect your contribution.
 Once you've finished, you can click `Ready for review`.
+1. If this is your first contribution, you receive a comment asking you to sign the Contributor License Agreement.
+Sign the agreement so your contribution can be added to the documentation.

 </procedure>

 Commit to your feature branch early and often, and create your pull request as soon as possible.
 Even if you haven't finished work, you can make a pull request with the Draft feature.
-Communicating your work often helps prevent duplicated work and conflicting information.
+Communicating your work helps prevent duplicated work and conflicting information.

 ## Keep your local copy up to date
 As other contributors add to the docs, your local copy drifts out of sync with